liuladniak/liuladniak/README.md

 ## Hi there 👋, I'm Liu

-A Software Engineer based in the U.S. Love creating clean, high-quality solutions, curious about app architecture, systems design, and what's happening under the hood.
+A Full Stack Developer currently based in the U.S. Love creating clean, high-quality solutions, curious about app architecture, systems design, and just having fun.

 **Currently**
 * 🔭 **Working on**: Refactoring CityGo - a full-stack tour booking platform built with React, Node.js, and PostgreSQL.
+Migrating from Knex.js to Drizzle ORM

-* 🤔 **Thinking about**: Where AI genuinely helps, where it overstates its usefulness, and where the risks are quieter than the hype.
+* 🤔 **Thinking about**: Where AI genuinely helps, where it overstates its usefulness.
-* 🌱 **Learning**: Typescript and Testing
+* 🌱 **Learning**: Typescript, testing, computer hardware
-* 📚 **Reading**: "Designing Data-Intensive Applications" by Martin Kleppmann & Chris Riccomini
+* 📚 **Reading**: "Designing Data-Intensive Applications" by Martin Kleppmann & Chris Riccomini and "The Portable Jung" by C.G.
+Jung
 * 📫 How to reach me: <ul>
   <li>
   <a href="https://www.linkedin.com/in/liuladniak/" target="_blank" rel="noreferrer">Linkedin</a>